GerardDD/Fake_Risk/README.md

 Since it was kinda complex, I simplified the game ( less regions, a fixed number of rounds.. ).
 Then i wrote on paper the possible classes that the program should have.
 I started coding the game.
 Along the processes some ideas were scrapped off due to complexity or lack of time.
-I then created the first stable version of the game, so it's at least functional.
+I then created the first stable version of the game, so it was at least functional.
 I tested it and find some minor bugs and corrections.
-Then i prepared the presentation
+Then i prepared the presentation.
+As I still had some time, I addeded some aestethic upgrades to the game, such as a dynamic ASCII world map that reflects the current status of the world each turn.

 ## Organization